DREAMS-lab/shakebot_motion/README.md

 **DIP Switch Configuration**

 The DIP Switches on the Motor Driver allows us to change the value for Pulses per Revolution, it the number of pulses required to complete one revolution.
 The default value is set to 2000 to match with [Stepper Motor Torque Curve](https://github.com/DREAMS-lab/shakebot_motion/blob/master/assets/Stepper%20Motor%20Torque%20Curve.pdf).

-If you intend to change it, please change the same in the [Publisher Node](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/motor_test_ros_pub.py) in line #22 also.
+**RS232 Communication Port**

+There is a RS232 Communication Port present on the Motor Driver which helps us to connect the driver to the a Windows computer to use the [Debugging software](https://github.com/DREAMS-lab/shakebot_motion/blob/master/assets/STEPPERONLINE_v2.0.0.exe).
+The manual for the software is available [here](https://github.com/DREAMS-lab/shakebot_motion/blob/master/assets/Software%20Manual.pdf).

+**Safety Switches**

+Currently we have implemented three safety switches into the circuit, which act as fail-safe mechanisms to prevent injury to users and damage to the equipment.

+- The automated software fail-safe switches are two primart limit switches on either side of the bed, which moitors if the bed reaches the extreme limits.
+If one of the switch is activated, if shuts downs the [subscriber node](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/motor_test_ros_sub.py) which inturn stops the motor.
+But, this switch does not disable the motor, it only stops the motor, which means the motor is still powered.
+- The next fail-safe switches are two secondary limit switches on either side of the bed which prevents the bed from hitting the frame.
+These are Normally Closes (NC) switches, so upon contact they break the signal to ENA+ port on the motor driver there by stopping the motor and disabling it, (i.e.) the power to the motor is cut off.
+- The Manual Kill Switch is also provided which will serve as the last line of safety to kill the whole circuit.
+In this case the switch is a Normally Closed (NC) switch and is connected in between the power supply and the motor driver.
+So, upon activation the circuit breaks and the supply to the motor driver is cut and the motor is disabled.

 **Please ensure that proper grouding is done to the components to reduce risk of electrical shocking**